NOAA-CEFI-Portal/CEFI-info-hub-list/README.md

 [Ocean Adapt Marine Species Distribution: Rutgers University](https://oceanadapt.rutgers.edu/)

-> OceanAdapt is a collaboration between the Pinsky Lab of Rutgers University, the National Marine Fisheries Service (NMFS), and Fisheries and Oceans Canada (DFO) to provide information about the impacts of changing climate and other factors on the distribution of marine life to the National Climate Assessment, fisheries communities, policymakers, and to others.
+> OceanAdapt is a collaboration between the Pinsky Lab of Rutgers University, the National Marine Fisheries Service (NMFS), and Fisheries and Oceans Canada (DFO) to provide information about the impacts of long term change and other factors on the distribution of marine life to the National Climate Assessment, fisheries communities, policymakers, and to others.
 This website hosts an annually updated database of scientific surveys in the United States and Canada, providing tools for exploring changes in marine fish and invertebrate distributions.

 [Ocean Biodiversity Information System (OBIS)](https://obis.org)